 - Carefully designed schemes of learning in mathematics ensure consistency and progress of all learners across the key stages.
 Pupil progress is reviewed every ten weeks, throughout the year, following their GL Assessments.
 The results are discussed at pupil progress meetings with the teachers and senior leadership team.

 - The mathematics curriculum is taught for at least one hour each day.
 Further opportunities to develop and apply mathematics skills are provided for Year 6 children at the “Mathematics Club” (Monday to Thursday – 8:00am – 8:45am).

 - Learning objectives in every mathematics lesson are clearly displayed and explained in order to guide children through the National Curriculum.

 - High quality teaching responds to the needs of children.
 Spiral learning is a key focus of all formative and summative assessment in order to identify and address misconceptions early.

 - The “Times Tables Rock Stars” scheme was launched in September 2020 enabling all children from Year 1 to Year 6 to practise and embed their multiplication and division core skills.
 “Numbots” was also introduced to secure knowledge of number bonds and addition and subtraction facts for Early Years and Foundation and Year 1.
 Abacus Evolve Resources are used to support the teaching of the National Curriculum both in school and during periods of home-learning.
-The “My Maths” initiative is due to be introduced in September 2022 to ensure homework supports learning.
+The “My Maths” initiative was introduced in September 2022 and ensures homework supports learning.